ibm-cloud-docs/cli/reference/ibmcloud/bx_cli.md

 --locale
 :   Set a default locale.
 If no value is specified, the previous locale is deleted.

+--sso-otp
+:   Set the style of single sign-on (SSO) one-time passcode (OTP) retrieval.
+The default value is `manual` and requires user interaction.
+The `auto` setting will launch the default browser automatically and accept the token.

 --trace
 :   Trace HTTP requests to the terminal or specified file.
 Valid values are `true` or `false`.